Tinkerer (Marvel Comics): Criminal career

 He fabricated the identity of his own brother Hophni Mason via a robotic suit.
 As Hophni, he acted a confidant of various superheroes (such as Ant-Man and Captain America), and both provided technology and an acquaintance to Teresa Parker.
 His façade is revealed to which he used his said disguise as a battlesuit which gets defeated by Spider-Man.
 However, it is revealed that Tinkerer is an ally to the Vedomi alien race of sentient A.I.s.
 After escaping from custody, the Tinkerer (equipped with the Vedomi's battlesuit) battles Spider-Man.
 Spider-Man realized the Tinkerer was sorrowful and resentful towards humanity and help change his point of view and stay with the Vedomi to help guide positively.

 Skills and abilities

 Phineas Mason has a genius-level intellect with extensive knowledge in various sciences.
 He is capable of designing and manufacturing numerous inventions derived from pre-existing technologies.
 The Tinkerer can access to a wide array of advanced devices if needed.
 The Tinkerer's old age limits his physical abilities.

 Other versions

-Amazing Spider-Man: Renew Your Vows
+The Amazing Spider-Man: Renew Your Vows

-During the "Secret Wars" storyline in the pages of Amazing Spider-Man: Renew Your Vows, a version of Tinkerer resides in the Battleworld domain of The Regency.
+During the "Secret Wars" storyline in the pages of The Amazing Spider-Man: Renew Your Vows (vol. 1), a version of Tinkerer resides in the Battleworld domain of The Regency.
 When Regent defeated every superhero, Tinkerer gave up a life of crime and started a fix-it shop.
 When Spider-Man came to him for Inhibitor Chips (to conceal the superhuman signatures of himself and his daughter Annie), Tinkerer stalled until the Sinister Six could arrive, although Spider-Man managed to steal the Inhibitor Chips and escape.